isomerpages/gb-assist/pages/solutionrepo/solution300.md

 N.A. for non-SMEs

 #### Things to Note
-More than or equal to quipment must meet the following specifications:
+Equipment must meet the following specifications:
 - Blade cutting or ultrasonic cutting
 - 2 to 24 portions per product
 - Speed: up to 360 cakes per hour